littlexfish-android/KeepAccounts/README.md

 # KeepAccounts

 This project just a practice for me to test Android Studio.
-Not a completed project.
+Just have simple function, not a completed project.
 You can clone it to fix any function and publish it.

 ## Implements